Banner image

 Genetic counseling may be recommended if you:

-• have a relative who has tested positive for a Lynch syndrome gene mutation (MLH1, MSH2, MSH6, PMS2 genes)
+• have a relative who has tested positive for a Lynch syndrome gene mutation (MLH1, MSH2, MSH6, PMS2)

-• have any close relatives with colon, rectal or endometrium cancer
+• have close relatives with colon, rectal or endometrial cancer

 • have had colon or rectal cancer